mcandre/toys/c/echo/README.md

 # CONTRIBUTING

-For more details on developing tinyrick itself, see [DEVELOPMENT.md](DEVELOPMENT.md).
+For more details on developing echo itself, see [DEVELOPMENT.md](DEVELOPMENT.md).